Gathering Dreams

 Unsweetened cocoa powder

-You need to make sure you use a high-quality cocoa powder.
+You need to make sure you use high-quality cocoa powder.
 Read the label and pick a cocoa powder that is 100% cocoa.
 No sugar, no flavorings.
 Just pure cocoa.
 Like this one.

 Oat milk

 I like to use oat milk in this recipe because that’s what I normally drink every day.
-But almond milk, or soya milk work just as well.
+But almond milk or soya milk work just as well.

 Pure maple syrup

 Maple syrup gives this hot chocolate a naturally sweet taste.
-You can substitute with raw can sugar if you prefer.
+You can substitute it with raw can sugar if you prefer.

 Hand pouring hot chocolate into a mug from a small white jug